A Review of Neural Networks in Precipitation Prediction: Literature Survey

 \subsubsection{IMERG}

-IMERG (Integrated Multi-satellitE Retrievals for GPM), developed jointly by NASA and JAXA under the GPM mission, provides a globally consistent, high-resolution precipitation dataset\cite{Huffman2020}.
-IMERG merges observations from a constellation of passive microwave sensors aboard multiple satellites, calibrated with the GPM Core Observatory’s dual-frequency precipitation radar (DPR) and microwave imager (GMI).
-Infrared observations are also incorporated to enhance temporal sampling.
+IMERG was developed jointly by NASA and JAXA under the GPM mission and provides a globally consistent, high-resolution precipitation dataset\cite{Huffman2020}.
+IMERG merges observations from a constellation of passive microwave sensors aboard multiple satellites, calibrated with the GPM Core Observatory’s Dual-Frequency Precipitation Radar (DPR) and Microwave Imager (GMI).
+IR observations are also incorporated to enhance temporal sampling.
 IMERG provides precipitation estimates on a $0.1^{\circ} \times 0.1^{\circ}$ latitude--longitude grid (10~km) at 30-minute temporal resolution, with global coverage between $60^{\circ}$N-$60^{\circ}$S (and partially outside of that latitude band), Data are released in three latency modes: Early Run (4-hour delay), Late Run (14-hour delay), and Final Run (3.5-month delay).
-The dataset also includes uncertainty estimates, probability fields (e.g., probability of liquid precipitation phase), and quality indices.
+The dataset also includes uncertainty estimates, probability fields, and quality indices.

-IMERG data have been extensively validated against rain gauge networks worldwide and demonstrate robust skill across a range of climatic regimes, though challenges remain in capturing extremes and solid precipitation.
-Its combination of fine spatio-temporal resolution, long record and near-real-time availability makes IMERG a cornerstone dataset for both operational applications (e.g., disaster monitoring, flood forecasting) and research contexts, including training and evaluation of machine learning models for precipitation prediction.
+IMERG data have been extensively validated against rain gauge networks worldwide and demonstrate robust skill across a range of climatic regimes.
+However, its performance is subject to known physical constraints.
+Furthermore, while the product captures large-scale patterns effectively, it often struggles to fully resolve the magnitude of localized extreme events.
+Despite these limitations, IMERG’s fine spatiotemporal resolution and near-real-time availability make it a cornerstone for training neural networks.